philrwebb/sk-md-blog/README.md

-# create-svelte
+# mdsvex based blog

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);
+Quick demo of a mdsvex based blog approach using import.meta.glob to reflect on md files

-## Creating a project
+## getting this repository

-If you're seeing this, you've probably already done this step.
-Congrats!
+git clone

 ```bash
 # create a new project in the current directory